 PrEP 2-1-1 involves taking two Truvada tablets 2-24 hours before sex, one tablet 24 after the first dose and one final tablet 24 hours after the second dose.
 If you have sex more than 24 hours after taking your first dose, or over multiple days, you will need to continue taking one tablet every day until you have taken two doses, 24 hours apart, following the last time you have anal sex.
-Read the specifics about how to take PrEP 2-1-1 here (look at the section titled “On Demand PrEP or Event Based Dosing”).
+Read the specifics about how to take PrEP 2-1-1 here.

 Is PrEP 2-1-1 right for me?

-PrEP 2-1-1 is effective for anal sex and may be a good option for people who have less frequent anal sex.
+PrEP 2-1-1 may be a good option for people who have less frequent anal sex.
 Maybe you have sex a few times a month, and don’t want to worry about having to take a pill every single day.
 You may find that PrEP 2-1-1 is a good option that fits with your lifestyle and how often you have sex.

-Although PrEP 2-1-1 is effective for anal sex, it is not effective for vaginal or front hole sex.
-Truvada does not concentrate easily in vaginal tissue and needs a daily dose to be most effective.
-Taking PrEP daily works very well to prevent HIV during vaginal or front hole sex.
+PrEP 2-1-1 is effective for people topping and bottoming during anal sex, and people who top during front hole or vaginal sex.
+It is not effective for people who bottom during vaginal or front hole sex.
+Truvada does not concentrate easily in vaginal or front hole tissue and needs a daily dose to be most effective.
+Taking PrEP daily works very well to prevent HIV if you bottom during vaginal or front hole sex.

-PrEP 2-1-1 may also not work as well for people taking estradiol or testosterone.
-If you are taking estradiol or testosterone, we recommend that you take daily PrEP.
+PrEP 2-1-1 may also not work as well for people taking estradiol.
+If you are taking estradiol, we recommend that you take daily PrEP.
 PrEP 2-1-1 will be effective for trans and non-binary people not taking hormones if they have anal sex only.

 How do hormones affect PrEP 2-1-1?

-Testosterone and estradiol may affect the levels of PrEP in the body.
-We recommend that people taking estradiol or testosterone take daily PrEP instead of PrEP 2-1-1.
+Estradiol may affect the levels of PrEP in the body.
+We recommend that people taking estradiol take daily PrEP instead of PrEP 2-1-1.